pyscf/pyscf.github.io/source/quickstart.rst

   >>> mol_c2 = gto.M(atom = 'C 0 0 0.625; O 0 0 -0.625', symmetry = 'd2h')

-Numerous other ways of inputting a molecular or crystalline geometry also exist (e.g., by means of Z-matrices or from files), cf. the complete suite of `gto <https://github.com/pyscf/pyscf/blob/master/examples/gto>`_ examples.
+Numerous other ways of inputting a molecular or crystalline geometry also exist (e.g., by means of Z-matrices or reading in .xyz files), cf. the complete suite of `gto <https://github.com/pyscf/pyscf/blob/master/examples/gto>`_ examples.

 .. _MF: